 As some of you may know, we have discussion forums in the Mind Tools Club.
-A few months ago I started a conversation about a mental health condition that people often misunderstand.
-One of our members, whom we’ll call George, replied to say that he was recently diagnosed with a mental health concern, too.
+A while ago, I started a conversation about mental health.
+One of our members, whom we’ll call George, replied to say that he was recently diagnosed with a mental health concern.

 Since then, George has been very generous in sharing more about his condition and how it impacts him at work.
 He has also shared with us how it affected his co-workers, how he had to educate those around him, and the plans that his organization has put in place to accommodate his condition.

 When George first started talking about his mental health concern, he said that he was suddenly experiencing severe anxiety attacks.
 He didn’t understand what was happening, and neither did the people around him.
 At first he, and the people closest to him, merely tried to cope.
 They hoped it would go away.
 But the frequency of the attacks increased, and the added stress of not knowing when the next one would come, or how severe it would be, prompted him to seek help.

 In George’s own words, “I am a veteran, and I am living with PTSD related to my service time.
 This has come as a shock to me, as I left the service almost 35 years ago, but I have only recently been diagnosed.”

 Initially, George thought that the attacks were happening “out of the blue.”
 But, he explained, “One thing that I am learning on this journey is that my symptoms have existed for a long time – over 30 years – but I’ve always managed them until recently.”

 What makes George’s situation particularly tricky is that he works with clients.
 Because he can’t preempt an anxiety attack, he’s had to put measures in place that help him to cope with the situation without alarming his clients.
 There was also one time when he had to get out of the building suddenly while a client was waiting to see him.